 - Prepare the Guest Bed

-If the mattress has seen better days, replace it with something new and comfy.
-Also, use fresh linens to help your visitors enjoy a good night’s sleep.
+If the mattress has seen better days, replace it with one of the best cooling mattresses to give your guest the feeling of sleeping in a cold hotel room.
+Also, use fresh linens to help your visitors enjoy a good night’s sleep

 - Let Your Guest Adjust the Room Temperature and Humidity

 Your visitors may have preferences on the temperature they want for their room.
 If possible, provide a thermostat that allows them to regulate the room temperature.
 Also, havehome humidifiers and dehumidifiers ready to allow guests to adjust the room humidity to their liking.
 Your goal is to make sure your guests feel comfortable for the entire duration of their stay.

 - Create a Local Guide